Theme

 Arnis is a GitHub project presented around generating real-world places inside Minecraft from map and location data.

 The repository presents Arnis as a world-generation project that recreates real locations inside Minecraft.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is